fmt

 - Escape literal braces with

-- Missing arguments leave placeholders unchanged in output (
+format. - Missing arguments leave the full placeholder unchanged in output

 - For non-int arguments,